Farber-Lab/Diversity_outbred_bulk_RNA-Seq/README.md

 ### Extract trim statistics from the trimmomatic logs

 Trimmomatic provides a number of useful statiscs including the input reads, reads remaining after trimming and dropped reads.
 However, these statics are part of the console output.
-The following script extracts these statics from the colsole output saved as a text file or log files in the format of a .tsv file.
+The following script extracts these statistics from the colsole output saved as a text file or log files.

 * Run as a R script